-1. Litigation support director
+1. Director, Litigation Support/eDiscovery

 Litigation support directors oversee teams of litigation and eDiscovery professionals.
 They are the primary liaisons between litigation practice groups, clients’ in-house discovery teams, opposing firms and vendors.
 This is a supervisory role, and it requires 10 or more years’ experience.
-The Salary Guide lists the midpoint salary for litigation support directors in the United States as $124,000.

-2. Litigation support manager
+2. Manager, Litigation Support/eDiscovery

 In addition to conducting eDiscovery for litigation, litigation support managers serve as the lines of communication with outside firms and vendors.
 They must be adept at litigation project management and are responsible for overseeing project teams.
-The Salary Guide lists the midpoint salary for litigation support managers as $87,000-$108,500 based upon years of experience.

-3. Litigation support specialist/analyst
+3. Litigation Support/eDiscovery Specialist/Analyst

 Support specialists and analysts conduct and manage eDiscovery, track data for litigation and assist the litigation support manager.
 These eDiscovery jobs require keen organizational skills, as well as proficiency in case management and eDiscovery software.
-The Salary Guide lists the midpoint salary for specialist/analysts as $61,500.

-4. Document coder
+4. Document Coder

 These legal support professionals are the organizers of data found through eDiscovery and other methods.
 They are responsible for inputting data and importing databases into case management software.
 They need a strong understanding of legal concepts, as well as the ability to prioritize the order in which they process the data they receive.
-The Salary Guide lists the midpoint salary for document coder as $37,000.

 The specifics of these positions often change depending on the size and structure of the law firm.
 For example, some smaller firms may train legal assistants or paralegals who have advanced technical skills and litigation support training to take on these roles.